-- (12) Artificial turf.
-The use of artificial turf is allowed on both residential and non-residential properties on a limited basis, as follows: - (a) Artificial turf must not be visible from or installed in a public or private right-of-way. - (b) Artificial turf is allowed in rear and interior side yards and only in side street yards when shielded from view, and in no event shall be installed closer than 5 feet to the property line or cross the front building plane. - (c) Artificial turf is considered impervious coverage, but must be designed and permitted with a minimum permeability of 30 inches per hour per square yard.
-Artificial turf cannot be used within permanent drainage features (ponds, swales, etc.). - (d) Artificial turf materials must have the following characteristics: - (i) Lead-free, recyclable, and disposable at any U.S. landfill station. - (ii) A minimum 8-year warranty. - (e) Artificial turf areas may not be included in open space calculations. - (f) Artificial turf may be used in combination with living plants as part of a landscape design, but artificial turf shall not by itself constitute landscaping.
-No more than 15 percent of the lot area remaining after building coverage, open space, and hardscaping are subtracted from the total lot area may be comprised of artificial turf. - (g) Artificial turf must be installed outside of the drip line of any tree. - (h) Natural or native plant communities are the appropriate material for properties located within a Historic District or Individually Designated Sites, as listed on the Local Register of Historic Places.
-Artificial turf is not a historic material, and should not replace landscaping or sod, unless it is associated with a recreational element of the landscape design at a permitted location. - Subsection (H), "Minimum landscape requirements" - Eliminates the language "other approved landscape materials" to make it clear that only lawn grass or approved ground cover may be used in lot areas not covered by driveways or structures. - Modifies the shade tree planting requirement for single-family residential from one tree per 2,500 square feet to one tree per 2.000 square feet. - General clean-up of language is also proposed to improve clarity and readability.
+- (b) Artificial turf is allowed in rear and interior side yards and only in side street yards when shielded from view, and in no event shall be installed closer than 5 feet to the property line or cross the front building plane. - (c) Artificial turf areas may not be included in open space calculations. - (d) Artificial turf cannot be used within permanent drainage features (ponds, swales, etc.). - (e) Artificial turf may be used in combination with living plants as part of a landscape design, but artificial turf shall not by itself constitute landscaping.
+No more than 15 percent of the lot area remaining after building coverage, open space, and hardscaping are subtracted from the total lot area may be comprised of artificial turf. - (f) Artificial turf materials must comply with minimum standards: - (i) The artificial turf system shall be lead-free and use recycled, organic plant-derived materials, and natural infill components, including, but not limited to, cork, coconut, corn husk, rice husk, and sand.
+The use of crumb rubber and other synthetic materials shall be prohibited in all applications except for sports fields.
+Documentation must be provided that identifies all recyclable or natural components. - (ii) Permit applications shall include Total Content Leach Protocol (TCLP) test documentation that declares that the artificial turf yarn and backing materials are disposable under normal conditions at any U.S. landfill station. - (iii) A minimum 8-year manufacturer's warranty is required. - (iv) All artificial turf shall be installed over a subgrade prepared to provide positive drainage and an evenly graded mass of compacted, porous crushed rock aggregate material.
+Base comprising of sand only is not permitted.
+Proper drainage shall be provided for all artificial turf installations to prevent runoff or pooling of water. - (v) Artificial turf must have a minimum permeability of 30 inches per hour per square yard. - (vi) Artificial turf must have a lifelike appearance. - (vii) Artificial turf shall not be installed directly against the trunk of trees and/or palms.
+A 3-foot mulch bed must be maintained. - (viii) An in-progress and final inspection is required. - (g) Maintenance is required. - (h) Natural or native plant communities are the appropriate material for properties located within a Historic District or Individually Designated Sites, as listed on the Local Register of Historic Places.
+Artificial turf is not an historic material, and should only be used on a limited basis in the permitted location. - Subsection (H), "Minimum landscape requirements" - Eliminates the language "other approved landscape materials" to make it clear that only lawn grass or approved ground cover may be used in lot areas not covered by driveways or structures. - General clean-up of language is also proposed to improve clarity and readability.